There is a children’s book at the Seaside Public Library called, If you ever want to bring a circus to the library, “Don’t!” by Elise Parsley.

 Our parking lot has been meatballed twice.
 Five pounds of meatballs dumped in our parking lot which meant staff had to literally shovel it up.

 These are just a few of the memories and I haven’t even mentioned what matters most, the daily interactions with the wonderful people of Seaside.
-People reading is what drives the Seaside Library.
+People reading is what drives the library.

 People loving reading and people enjoying the library and sharing that with myself and the library staff.
 While people’s idea of librarians sitting around reading books all day sadly isn’t true, we do get to connect people to books and resources and also talk books which is a great second best to reading all day long.

-People searching for knowledge and information brings them to the Seaside Public Library, and we are always happy to help and serve as many as we can.
+People searching for knowledge and information brings them to the library, and we are always happy to help and serve as many as we can.
 We may not have every single answer, but nine times out of 10 we can point you in the right direction.